Cyclic dominance in a two-person Rock-Scissors-Paper game: The stability index

-Setting $M=M^{(j)}$, we denote the set above by $U^{-\infty}\left(M\right)$.
-Lemma 3 in \cite{Podvigina2012}, together with its reformulation in \cite[Lemma 3.2]{GdSC}, provides necessary and sufficient conditions for the measure of $U^{-\infty}\left(M\right)$ to be positive.
+For $M=M^{(j)}$ we denote the set of points satisfying~\eqref{eq:U-inf} by $U^{-\infty}\left(M\right)$.
+Lemma~3 in Podvigina~(2012), together with its reformulation as Lemma~3.2 in Garrido-da-Silva and Castro~(2019), provide necessary and sufficient conditions for $U^{-\infty}\left(M\right)$ having a positive measure.
 The conditions depend on the dominant eigenvalue and the associated eigenvector of $M$.
 We transcribe the result in its useful form in the following